2011 Afghanistan Boeing Chinook shootdown: Subsequent events

 In October 2011, U.S. Central Command (CENTCOM) announced that an investigation following the shootdown concluded "that all operational decisions, linked to the incident, were deemed tactically sound."
 The article stated that the helicopter crashed after an RPG round impacted the aft rotor assembly.

 In 2013, Congressman Jason Chaffetz said that he would hold an investigation of the United States House Oversight Subcommittee on National Security into the matter.
 At the subsequent hearing in February 2014, Pentagon representative Garry Reid defended the decision to undertake the mission and denied that the Taliban had any advance knowledge of it.
 He said that insurgents had assumed a strong tactical position without knowledge of the helicopter's flight path.

-In 2017, Air Force captain Joni Marquez, the firing officer on an AC-130 gunship that had accompanied Extortion 17 on the final flight, made a similar claim.
+In 2017, Air Force captain Joni Marquez, the fire control officer on an AC-130 gunship that had accompanied Extortion 17 on the final flight, made a similar claim.
 Ranger assault helicopters had already engaged the enemy and killed six of eight Taliban fighters, causing the other two to retreat.
 In her first interview about the incident, Marquez said: "I had the sensor operators immediately shift to the eight insurgents the helicopters had taken out.
 Two were still alive."
 Captain Marquez claims that had the AC-130 been allowed to fire on the remaining enemy insurgents, Extortion 17 would not have been shot down.
 Warnings from her crew to turn the Chinook back or cancel their mission went unheeded.

 American rules of engagement were tightened by Gen. Stanley McChrystal in 2009 in order to improve American counterinsurgency strategy.
 McChrystal cited a previous "overreliance on firepower and force protection" and the need to reduce civilian casualties and win the cooperation of the local population.